Fihra/Fihra/README.md

 ##  I'm Fabian!
 I'm a technical sound designer, software engineer, & composer!

  As an experienced music & audio professional, I try to align my interests of audio with technology.
+I also work with game audio development.

 😄 Pronouns: He/Him